Businesses

 For More Information

-Visit McArthur River/Key Lake on cameco.com or read our McArthur River factsheet
+Visit McArthur River/Key Lake on cameco.com or read our McArthur River fact sheet

 In the second quarter of 2016, due to weak market conditions, Cameco's Rabbit Lake facility was transitioned into care and maintenance.